wakatara/gork/README.md

 computer.
 I was eaten repeatedly by several grue (grues? gruen? gri?).

-Zork was amazingly influential as a piece of interactive fiction and to computer gaming in general, and probably what got Infocom purchased by Activision (as well as being - for the time - a huge commercial success).
+Zork was amazingly influential as a piece of interactive fiction and to computer gaming in general, and instrumental in Infocom being by Activision.
+It was also a runaway commercial success for video games at that time.

-I never really got a chance to play the whole thing (or any substantive playtime at all, to be honest — also, suddenly games with actual graphical interfaces exploded on the scene which my pre-teen brain was powerless to resist), and was curious how hard this would be to actually port since I've been porting a lot of old scientific libraries in Astronomy lately, and it's been rather surprisingly educational.
+I never really got a chance to play the whole thing.
+We did not have the kind of money to shell out to buy a computer back then.
+So, was curious how hard this would be to actually port since I've been porting a lot of old scientific libraries in Astronomy lately, and it's been rather surprisingly educational.
 Also, I kinda wanted to play the whole thing through, ya know?

-The idea is to recreate the original game experience (as I hazily and imperfectly remember it - so please chime in if you see I've messed something up) and just make it fun and available for people to try.
-Kinda a 2025 Xmas gift to the world, if you will.
+The idea is to recreate the original game experience (as I hazily remember it - so please chime in if you see I've messed something up) and just make it fun and available for people to try.

+Kinda an early 2025 Xmas gift to the world, if you will.

-I had to take some liberties with the original ZIL source code since _everything_ was an object, so translating to modern computing constructs for my own sanity took a bit of overarching redesign.
+I had to take some liberties with the original ZIL source code since _everything_ was an non-type safe object, so translating to modern computing constructs for my own sanity took a bit of overarching redesign.
 The parser was trickier than you'd think despite the simplicity of the language commands.
-Other than the underlying internals though, and some affectations with intentionally trying to make it "CRT"-y and terminal effects, I _think_ I managed to stick the landing.
+Other than the underlying internals though, and some affectations with intentionally trying to make it "CRT"-y with terminal effects, I _think_ I managed to stick the landing.

 Please try it out and let me know what I may have gotten worong.
 I'm hoping there's someone who actually played the whole thing through that can give feedback on the port.

-Have fun and please don't get eaten by a grue.
+Have fun and please don't feed the grues.

 ## Features